Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/typescript-optional-chaining-interim-method.md

 const result = myObj.items[0].data;
 ```

-The first function, which we’ll call `ˀ` for now, allows you to interlace your statement with calls to this optional chaining mechanism.
+The first function, which we'll call `ˀ` for now, allows you to interlace your statement with calls to this optional chaining mechanism.

 ```typescript
 function ˀ<T>(obj: T, d: T = {} as T) : T {